 INFJ books are hard to come by, but we have great news!
 One of our friends (Megan Malone) just released a new personality type book that we know our readers will love.

 It’s called The Complete Guide to Understanding the INFJ Personality Type.
-Megan is also the author and creator of the INFJblog.com.
+Megan is also the author and creator of the INFJblog.com, a website all about the INFJ personality type.

 If you’re an INFJ, you have to get this book.
 As you’ll see, Megan is an authority on this topic.
 She’s been researching all things INFJ for nearly a decade, through her own journey of self-discovery, as well as countless interviews with other INFJ’s and subject-matter experts.